profile/invprofcheck

 The -k option causes the error differences to be displayed in CIEDE2000 delta E, rather than plain L*a*b* delta E. CIEDE2000 delta E has a closer correspondence with perceived color differences than either CIE76 or CIE94 delta E values.

-The -w creates a VRML 3D visualization of the differences between the test points and the profiles prediction of the resulting colors.
+The -w creates a X3DOM 3D visualization of the differences between the test points and the profiles prediction of the resulting colors.

-The -x flag adds Lab axes to the VRML output.
+The -x flag adds Lab axes to the X3DOM output.

-The -e flag causes the error vectors in the VRML output to be color coded according to their lengths, from longest to shortest: yellow, red, magenta, blue, cyan and green.
+The -e flag causes the error vectors in the X3DOM output to be color coded according to their lengths, from longest to shortest: yellow, red, magenta, blue, cyan and green.